Geeksltd/MSharp.Docs/how-to/misc/NoteHelpDocumentation.md

             String("Painting Name").Mandatory();
             Int("Cost").CSharpTypeName("long")
-                .Notes("We put this as long to test M# features, don't follow it as good design") .HelpText("Should be entered as USD value multiplied by 100, so $3.5 should be enterred as 3500") .Documentation("The amount of money paid as usd value * 100 to buy this, not applicable for non-bought paintings");
+                .Notes("We put this as long to test M# features, don't follow it as good design") .HelpText("Should be entered as USD value multiplied by 100, so $3.5 should be entered as 350") .Documentation("The amount of money paid as usd value * 100 to buy this, not applicable for non-bought paintings");

             Date("Purchase date");